Resonant spectral cascade in Womersley flow triggered by arterial geometry: Methods

-The numerical solution of the governing equation is performed using the split-step Fourier pseudospectral scheme detailed above, implemented in Python.
-The core computations and Fast Fourier Transforms rely on the NumPy and SciPy libraries, while the parameter sweep results were managed with pandas and all figures were generated using Matplotlib.
-All spatial derivatives are evaluated spectrally, which inherently enforces the periodic boundary conditions.
-Temporal integration continues until the diagnostic quantities reach a quasi-steady state.
+The solver is implemented in Python using NumPy/SciPy FFT routines; all figures are generated using Matplotlib, and sweep outputs are managed with pandas.
+Numerical convergence is established by refining $\Delta\xi$ and $\Delta\tau$ until relative changes in $I_2(\tau)$ fall below $10^{-5}$.
+Although no explicit de-aliasing filter is used, numerical fidelity is monitored by tracking the energy near the highest resolved wavenumbers, which remains a negligible fraction of the total energy for the reported cases, providing an internal check that aliasing does not contaminate the reported redistribution.
+The key numerical and physical parameters used in the simulations are summarized in Table~\ref{tab:parameters} while all symbols are defined in the Nomenclature presented in Table~\ref{tab:nomenclature}.

-The solver is verified by confirming that it reproduces analytical solutions for the Korteweg-de Vries equation in the constant-coefficient limit ($\varepsilon_i=0$) and conserves the energy invariant $I_2$ in the absence of damping ($\eta=0$).
-Numerical convergence was established by refining the spatial grid spacing $\Delta\xi$ and timestep $\Delta\tau$ until the relative change in the total energy $I_2$ between runs was less than $10^{-5}$.
-The scheme does not employ an explicit de-aliasing procedure; however, an additional check for numerical accuracy was performed by monitoring the energy in the highest-wavenumber modes, which remained a negligible fraction of the total energy, providing confidence that aliasing errors did not contaminate the physical cascade.
-All source code and data are available to ensure full reproducibility.
-The key numerical and physical parameters used in the simulations are summarized in Table~\ref{tab:parameters}.
+The geometric wavenumber $q=1.0$ corresponds to a single dominant modulation over the reference length $L_0$.
+The modulation amplitudes $\varepsilon_\beta=\varepsilon_\eta=0.3$ represent moderate geometric variability (30\% relative modulation), and additional tests with smaller amplitudes confirm that the redistribution mechanism persists with reduced magnitude.